Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Each year, more than 1.5 million Americans suffer a heart attack or stroke.
-More than 800,000 of them die.
+Each year, about 1.5 million Americans suffer a heart attack or stroke.
+More than 700,000 of them die.

 The good news is that many heart attacks and strokes can be prevented.
-The right lifestyle changes can significantly reduce the risk.
+The right lifestyle changes can significantly lower your risk.

 That’s why DHHS, the Centers for Disease Control and Prevention and the Centers for Medicare and Medicaid Services are leading the Million Hearts® national initiative.
 Federal, state and local agencies and private-sector partners also provide support for the campaign.